debragail/api_doc/source/protocols/drone-delivery/index.html.md

 # Pickup Arrival

-A message sent by the service provider to the service requester, notifying that the drone has arrived at the pickup location (for the user to load the package)
+A message sent by the service provider to the service requester, notifying it that the drone has arrived at the pickup location (for the user to load the package)

 ## Arguments